csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 ## There Are No Shades of Good or Failed URLs

-Going back to the _Good_ versus _Failed_ columns above, notice that it’s binary—there are no grades of _Good_ or _Failed_—it’s just one or the other.
+Going back to the _Good_ versus _Failed_ columns above, notice that it’s binary — there are no grades of _Good_ or _Failed_ — it’s just one or the other.
 A URL is considered _Failed_ the moment it doesn’t pass even one of the relevant Core Web Vitals, which means a Largest Contentful Paint of 2.6s is just as bad as a Largest Contentful Paint of 26s.